A new evidence-based way to improve your brain health and mood: THE GUT-BRAIN AXIS WEBINAR REPLAY

 Let Dr. Sullivan empower you to use this underappreciated aspect of health to your benefit for treating your brain health challenge with evidence-based information and recommendations.

-In this new webinar, you will receive all the high-quality information needed to make the best, most informed decisions for this important contributor of your brain health.
+With your purchase of the webinar video replay, you will receive all the high-quality information needed to make the best, most informed decisions for this important contributor of your brain health.

 The gut-brain axis refers to the two-way relationship between the brain and the gastrointestinal tract, sometimes called “the second brain.”